NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

-The Azure blob storage is slightly different from AWS and GCP clusters in that the blob storage automatically mounts directly to the cluster’s /contrib directory.
+The Azure blob storage is slightly different from AWS and GCP clusters in that the blob storage automatically mounts directly to the cluster's /contrib directory.
 This means that as soon as files are uploaded to the Azure blob storage using azcopy command, these files directly appear in the NFS mounted /contrib directory without any additional data transfer steps.
-The reverse is true as well in that when files are placed into a cluster’s /contrib directory, these files will be available for immediate download using azcopy on remote hosts.
+The reverse is true as well in that when files are placed into a cluster's /contrib directory, these files will be available for immediate download using azcopy on remote hosts.

 When a file is copied to Azure blob, the ownership is changed to “nobody:root”.